pettiblog/pettiblog.github.io/_code/python-minigame.md

 ---
-title: "My Python scripts"
+title: "My Python minigame"
-excerpt: "Just some Python I developed in my spare time."
+excerpt: "Just a simple noughts and crosses game."
 header:
   teaser: python.png
 sidebar:
-  - title: "My Python scripts"
+  - title: "My Python minigame"
     image: python.png
-    text: "Just some Python scripts I developed in my spare time."
+    text: "Just a simple noughts and crosses game written in Python 2.7."
 comments: true
 ---

-I am a bit busy at the moment so I could only upload this script because the rest are in my desktop.

 ## TresEnRaya

+I've always been curious as to the process of designing games using code, so while I was learning Python I decided to try out a simple one!

 "Tres En Raya" a.k.a. "noughts and crosses" or "tic tac toe" is a fun and quick game to play.
-Although this script was not quick to write at all!
-It is not perfect, and works only on the terminal, but it works.
+It is not perfect, and works only on the terminal, but it works!
+You're free to download the code and try it out for yourself.
+There is barely any commenting as the names of the functions are quite self-explanatory.
 For a better experience I would recommend running it in iPython (jupyter notebook).

 ```python
 #!/usr/bin/python